 Crippling depression causes seclusion like nothing else, as venturing into public seems inconceivable.
 It is critical to start small by forcing yourself to reach out to at least one trusted person per day via text message, phone, or by meeting in person.
 Enlist trusted individuals to force you away from isolating when socializing is the very last thing that you want to do.
 Disrupting isolative patterns is a key mechanism in combating depression, as it reduces idle time and breaks up cyclical, negative thought patterns.

-Depression obliterates healthy eating and sleeping patterns, as individuals sleep excessively, while simultaneously consume too much, too little, or the wrong types of food.
+Depression obliterates healthy eating and sleeping patterns, as individuals sleep excessively, while simultaneously consuming too much, too little, or the wrong types of food.
 Compel yourself to keep a consistent bedtime, strive to obtain 6-8 hours of sleep per night, and avoid naps or waking too late in the day.
 Attempt to eat at least 2-3 small meals per day and consume periodic snacks for extra nourishment and energy.

 To combat low motivation, feelings of helplessness, and low self-worth, it is important to empower yourself by focusing on the moment.
 Improve positive outlook and foster gratitude by keeping a journal, even if you can only write a few sentences per day.
 Find something daily to be grateful for, however insignificant it might seem, and write it down.
 Reduce catastrophic thinking and improve focus on the here and now by practicing deep breathing and simple mindfulness strategies.